statmlben/awesome-ranking/README.md

 - **keywords**: pairwise, zero-one loss, Fisher-consistency, consistency, Bipartite ranking
 - **summary**: (i) The regrets of MAP, DCG, Sum-Loss are all upper bounded by the pairwise 0-1 loss.
 That is, good performance in pairwise 0-1 loss imply good performance in all mentioned losses; (ii) convergence rate, truncated hinge loss (linear of 0-1 loss).

+[Syn][METH][LT] Fanuel, M., & Suykens, J. A. (2019).
+[Deformed Laplacians and spectral ranking in directed networks](https://arxiv.org/pdf/1511.00492.pdf).
+Applied and Computational Harmonic Analysis, 47(2), 397-422.

+- **keywords**: discrete laplacians; directed graphs; random walks; synchronization
+- **summary**: (i) dilation Laplacians are shown to be useful tools for ranking in directed networks of pairwise comparisons; (ii) An eformation parameter enabling the emphasis of the top-k objects in the ranking.